clintjedwards/polyfmt-rs/README.md

 Useful for CLI applications where you might want to provide JSON output for machine users, but pretty output for interactive users.

-ChatGPT sums it up as:

-> A relatively unique “output facade” for Rust CLI tools that unifies pretty UX
+> An “output facade” for Rust CLI tools that unifies pretty UX (spinners / indentation / trees) and
-> (spinners / indentation / trees) and machine-friendly JSON, under a single, easy-swap Format abstraction.
+> machine-friendly JSON, under a single, easy-swap Format abstraction.

 <img src="./demo.gif" />